niess/mulder/docs/source/interface.rst

    .. tip::

-      Mulder predefines the :python:`Air`, :python:`Rock` and :python:`Water`
+      Mulder provides default definitions for the :python:`Air`, :python:`Rock` and :python:`Water` materials.
-      materials.

    .. method:: __new__(name, /, **kwargs)

-      Gets or defines a material.
+      Gets a material definition.

-      Without *kwargs*, this constructor simply returns the definition of the material matching *name*.
+      Returns the definition of the material matching *name*.
 For instance,

       >>> rock = materials.Material("Rock")

-      If the material does not exists, it can be defined by specifying its properties as *kwargs*.
-For instance,

-      >>> ice = materials.Material("Ice", composition="H2O", density=0.92E+03)

-      The *composition* argument may be a :py:class:`str`, specifying the material chemical composition, or akin to a :py:class:`dict` mapping atomic elements or other materials to mass fractions.
-For example, as

-      >>> moist_air = materials.Material(
-      ...
-"MoistAir",
-      ...     composition={"Air": 0.99, "Water": 0.01},
-      ...     density=1.2
-      ... )

    .. method:: all()